About EASYGEN

 Enhancing the point-of-care platform for reliable CAR-T manufacturing and data integration

-Refining and validating the consumable cassette and core instrument to meet GMP specifications for on-site CAR-T production is performed in this working package: partners will iterateon the PoCCGT cassette design (affinity capture, washing, concentration) and verifycell-isolation performance (purity, viability, yield) across multiple donorsamples.
-Standardized quality-control cartridges and protocols will bedeveloped to automate cell counts, viability checks, and contamination assays, by stakeholder feedback from WP8.
-Finally, a Digital Twin—built on Eclipse BaSyx and FHIR standards—will integrate process and QC data into hospital EHR/LIMS systems, enabling real-time interoperability and streamlined clinical workflows.
+Refining and validating the consumable cassette and core instrument to meet GMP specifications for on-site CAR-T production is performed in this working package: partners will iterate on the Point-of-Care (PoC) - cell and gene therapy cassette design (affinity capture, washing, concentration) and verify cell-isolation performance (purity, viability, yield) across multiple donor samples.
+Standardized quality-control cartridges and protocols will be developed to automate cell counts, viability checks, and contamination assays, by stakeholder feedback from WP8.
+Finally, a Digital Twin will integrate process and quality control data into hospital EHR/LIMS systems, enabling real-time interoperability and streamlined clinical workflows.

 07